-Supplemental Death A summary of the changes in calculating the 2023 Supplemental Death Benefit Rate Increase Benefit Rate, if applicable, for your city.
-Denent Kate merease Benefit Kate, il applicable, foi your city.
-Rate Stabilization A summary of the techniques currently available to assist cities in stabilizing Techniques their contribution rates. - Executive Summary A comparison of the highlights of the December 31, 2021 and December 31, 2020 actuarial valuations for your city.
+Supplemental Death A summary of the changes in calculating the 2023 and 2024 Supplemental Benefit Rate Increase Death Benefit Rate, if applicable, for your city.
+D 4 G4 131 4 Rate Stabilization A summary of the techniques currently available to assist cities in stabilizing Techniques their contribution rates.
+Executive Summary A comparison of the highlights of the December 31, 2022 and December 31, 2021 actuarial valuations for your city.
 Included are membership counts, asset information, actuarial information, and contribution rate requirements.
-Summary of Benefit A summary of plan provisions in effect as of April 1, 2022.
-Provisions Calculation of Details the calculation of the Full Retirement Rate (ADEC) and the Contribution Supplemental Death Benefit Rate, if applicable, for your city.
-Requirements Tr i i i i i i i i i i i i i i i i i i i UAAL/OAAL Information on the Unfunded Actuarial Accrued Liability Amortization Bases and (UAAL)/Overfunded Actuarial Accrued Liability (OAAL) amortization bases Payments and payments for your city.
-Reconciliation of Full A detailed reconciliation of changes in your city's Full Retirement Rate Retirement Rate from (ADEC) since the prior valuation.
-Prior Actuarial Valuation Report Historical and Projected This schedule provides your city with historical cash flows, interest credits Accumulation of the BAF and the year-end balance of its Benefit Accumulation Fund (BAF), as well as Balance projected values for calendar years 2022 and 2023.
+Summary of Benefit A summary of plan provisions in effect as of April 1, 2023.
+Provisions Calculation of Details the coloulation of the Full Datingment Date (ADEC) and the Contribution Details the calculation of the Full Retirement Rate (ADEC) and the Requirements Supplemental Death Benefit Rate, if applicable, for your city.
+Requirements UAAL/OAAL Information on the Unfunded Actuarial Accrued Liability Amortization Bases and (UAAL)/Overfunded Actuarial Accrued Liability (OAAL) amortization bases Payments and payments for your city. • Reconciliation of Full A detailed reconciliation of changes in your city's Full Retirement Rate Retirement Rate from (ADEC) since the prior valuation.
+Prior Actuarial Valuation Report Historical and Projected This schedule provides your city with historical cash flows, interest credits Accumulation of the BAF and the year-end balance of its Benefit Accumulation Fund (BAF), as well as Balance projected values for calendar years 2023 and 2024.
 Risks Associated with An explanation of risk measurements associated with your city's TMRS plan.
 Measuring the Actuarial Accrued Liability and Actuarially Determined Employer Contribution